(C) 2008 Guy Rutenberg - http://www.guyrutenberg.com

 chmod +x backup-blog

-Now you can test that everything works ok by running the script: ./backup-blog.
-If the script failed for some reason make sure your configuration is correct.
+Now you can test that everything works OK by running the script: ./backup-blog.
+If the script fails for some reason, make sure your configuration is correct.

 The next step is to automate the backup process using cron.
-Run crontab -e to add an entry to the backup script.
+Run crontab -e to add an entry for the backup script.
 Append the following line to the crontab:

 30 1 * * 4 /path/to/backup-blog

-This will run the script automatically for you once a week, on 01:30 AM every Friday.
-Be sure to check up the backup folder from time to time to make sure everything is running smooth.
+This will run the script automatically for you once a week, at 01:30 AM every Friday.
+Be sure to check the backup folder from time to time to make sure everything is running smoothly.

-Note that while the script was originally intended to create backups of WordPress blogs it can also be used to backup any kind of website that needs both files and database backups, like MediaWiki, Drupal, or almost any kind of CMS and blogging platform.
+Note that while the script was originally intended to create backups of WordPress blogs, it can also be used to back up any kind of website that needs both file and database backups, like MediaWiki, Drupal, or almost any kind of CMS or blogging platform.

 2 thoughts on “WordPress Backup Script”